malczuuu/failbook/README.md

 A simple HTTP API error documentation service written in Go.
 Failbook serves simple, markdown-powered error documentation pages for HTTP API error responses.

-While writing [Problem4J](https://github.com/malczuuu/problem4j-spring) library, my assumption was that `type` field must be a resolvable HTTP URI.
+While working on [Problem4J](https://github.com/malczuuu/problem4j-spring) library, the initial assumption was that `type` field must be a resolvable HTTP URI.
 This turns out is not always the case, but for the sole purpose of experimentation, this application was created.
 It allows configuring a simple static `Problem` documentation pages.

 ## Quick Start